A water quality model of the Reservoir was developed by Hydros Consulting to:

 - Provide a tool to help predict the effects of future management strategies.

-CCBWQA chose a two-dimensional hydrodynamic and water quality model of the Cherry Creek Reservoir that simulated in-reservoir water quality for 2003-2013.
-In 2019, the Reservoir Model was updated with data through 2017.
-To investigate the findings of Model 2 (Increased Destratification System Mixing) a Bubble Plume Model was coupled with the Reservoir model to mechanistically simulate the effects of the destratification system on mixing in Cherry Creek Reservoir.
-In addition, a Destratification System Study was initiated and will be completed in 2020.
+CCBWQA chose a two-dimensional hydrodynamic and water quality model of the Cherry Creek Reservoir that simulated in-reservoir water quality for 2003-2017.
+To further investigate the findings of Model 2 (Increased Destratification System Mixing) a Bubble Plume Model was coupled with the Reservoir model to mechanistically simulate the effects of the destratification system on mixing in Cherry Creek Reservoir.

 Concurrent with, although separate from the Bubble Plume Model, CCBWQA contracted with Wright Water Engineers to study the Reservoir Destratification System.
 WWE’s study led to discussion of many in-reservoir treatment options that CCBWQA can consider.
 As CCBWQA began to consider all of this, our meetings and interactions were disrupted by a different organism.

 - The primary factors that cause high algal growth in Cherry Creek Reservoir are:

 - High internal nutrient loading; and

 - The Reservoir’s shallow depth and wind mixing ensures plenty of nutrients near the surface for algae to grow.

 - Reducing Nitrogen and Phosphorus by 50% in Cherry Creek Reservoir inflows does not result in attaining the existing standard in all years.